 Oculture (Audio & Podcast): Offers a rich array of educational and cultural media.
 Learn Out Loud: A one-stop destination for video and audio learning resources.
 BitTorrent The Pirate Bay: The web’s largest collection of bit torrent trackers.
 Torrent Portal : This P2P and file sharing site works like Google by linking only to .torrent metafiles and captures the caches of those files. eBooks.
 7 Ways to Use Evernote.

 Last week, Lifehack founder Leon Ho introduced me to the beta note taking application Evernote.

 Evernote boasts a variety of features that make it an excellent application, including automatic synchronization between the web and your other devices, tagging and sorting features, an online client that makes it accessible from anywhere, and a search feature that can even search text stored within images.
 From the developers themselves: Evernote allows you to easily capture information in any environment using whatever device or platform you find most convenient, and makes this information accessible and searchable at anytime, from anywhere.
 I’m a big fan of anything that keeps my data synchronized between devices, let alone totally automatically, so I was keen to give Evernote a try.
 It has grown on me in a short amount of time.
 1.

+21 Websites That Will Make Your Twitter Explode.
 We all want to be followed, well maybe not all of us but anyway..
 The thing with Twitter is the more followers you have the faster your words get spread over the vast population of 90 million tweople (twitter people).
-And if we want to get renown for what we do or have to say, if we want to sell or market ourselves we all need to find different ways of getting more followers.
-One of the easiest ways to do that is to register your twitter profile with the directories and websites that will let other tweople find you.
+Improve Your Google Search Skills [Infographic] - How-To Geek - StumbleUpon.